WDOK: History

+WEWS-FM

+The frequency was formerly occupied by WEWS-FM, which signed on in November 27, 1947.
+The station was owned by E. W. Scripps and it signed off on March 25, 1950 due to the owners' focus on television.

 Beautiful music

 The station signed on as WDOK-FM on October 4, 1954, simulcasting its sister station, WDOK (1260 AM).
 Eventually, WDOK-FM originated its own programming and featured a beautiful music format.
 On December 12, 1965, the AM station changed its call sign to WIXY and adopted a Top 40 format.
 That allowed FM 102.1 to drop the FM suffix, now identifying as WDOK.
 The station was branded "Stereo Cleveland", with the slogan "Beautiful Music for the Lands of the Western Reserve."

 Station personalities and voice overs included Wayne Mack, the founder of WDOK's beautiful music format and producer of the many memorable monthly odes and station breaks that he composed and set to music; Ken Nordine (the famous voice of Word Jazz), Tom Armstrong, previously the morning host at WGAR AM in the 1940s and 50s; and David Mark, who also worked for Cleveland market "beautiful music" stations WQAL, WKSW, WJW (AM), and WDBN.
 The station was programmed by Peter Irmiter and Neil Hershberger after they went live.

-By the 1980s, WDOK had come under common ownership with WWWE; both stations were sold on November 30, 1987 by Lake Erie Radio Company, owned by Art Modell and Al Lerner, to the Independent Group Limited partnership, owned by Tom Embrescia, Larry Pollock, and Tom Wilson.
+By the 1980s, WDOK had come under common ownership with WWWE; both stations were sold on November 30, 1987, by Lake Erie Radio Company, owned by Art Modell and Al Lerner, to the Independent Group Limited partnership, owned by Tom Embrescia, Larry Pollock, and Tom Wilson.

 Soft Rock 102.1

 By the mid-1980s, WDOK's beautiful music format had brightened, with more vocals being played from such "soft rock" artists such as James Taylor and Elton John.
 Ratings remained high, but the format attracted mostly older listeners in advertiser-unfriendly demographics and not the younger audiences courted by advertisers.
-So WDOK made the final and complete switch to a soft adult contemporary format in 1987 with Sue Wilson as program director.
+So WDOK made the final and complete switch to a soft adult contemporary format in April 1987 with Sue Wilson as program director.
+Alongside its music programming at the time, WDOK was also once the flagship station for both the Cleveland Browns and the Cleveland Cavaliers.

 The station promoted its new AC format with TV commercials announcing that it was "coming out of the elevator" (as in "elevator music").
 WDOK initially positioned itself midway between beautiful music (which continued for a few more years on WQAL) and the mainstream AC format played on WLTF and WMJI.